- Shopify has many features similar to BigCommerce and vice versa

 - Shopify offers reporting on a monthly basis for products and orders only if you subscribe to the "Shopify" or "Advanced Shopify" plans.
 You can export order data in CSV file format, and integrate with Google Analytics or other accounting software like QuickBooks and XERO.

-- Setup is simple.
+- The setup is simple.
 Onboarding is efficient and they offer many features "out of the box", which gives them an edge over Shopify.

 - Adding your products and their details is also easy but not as intuitive as what Shopify offers.